drscotthawley/signaltrain/experiments/time_alignment/README.md

 ...i.e., strength linearly interpolates between the input time and the OTG time.

 **Results**: With the same learning rate as before, this is hard to do.
-But if you reduce the learning rate, you can get some nice results:
+But if you reduce the learning rate, you can get some nice results (if you're willing to wait for them):

 ![vloss graph](strength=0.5/vloss_hist_graph_strength=0.5.png)